 The Chamaerops Vulcano originates from Europe.
-This palm is not very big compared to other palms.
-The Dutch name is therefore logical: European Dwarf palm or Dwarf fan palm.
-Loved by its winter hardiness and tolerance of direct sunlight.
+This palm does not grow very large compared to other palms.
+The Dutch name is therefore also logical: European Dwarf Palm or Dwarf Fan Palm.
+Loved for its hardiness and tolerance of direct sunlight.

-The Chamaerops Vulcano must not be dry.
-Especially on warm days the ground when the plant is outside in a large pot.
-Give the plant water once every five days in the summer, and once a week in the winter.
+The Chamaerops Vulcano must not be allowed to stand dry.
+Especially on warm days the soil if the plant is outside in a large pot.
+For example, water the plant once every five days in the summer and once a week in the winter.

-For indoors: The amount of water depends on, among other things, the size of the palm and the size of the planter.
-Therefore start with small amounts of water per irrigation.
-If the soil is still very wet after 4 days, reduce the amount of water.
+For indoor use: The amount of water depends on, among other things, the size of the palm and the size of the planter.
+Therefore, start with small amounts of water per watering.
+If the soil is still very wet after 4 days, reduce the amount of watering.

-The Chamaerops Vulcano requires a minimum of 5 hours of direct sunlight.
-When the Chamaerops Vulcano is moved outside, where the palm was previously located a bit further away from the window, it is necessary to gradually get used to direct sunlight.
-When the palm is exposed to direct sunlight without habituation, the leaf can burn.
-But do not worry, the palm will quickly create new leaves which are perfectly resistant to direct sunlight.
+The Chamaerops Vulcano needs at least 5 hours of direct sunlight.
+When the Chamaerops Vulcano is moved outside, where the palm used to be a bit further from the window inside, it is necessary to gradually get it used to direct sunlight.
+If the palm is placed in direct sunlight without habituation, the leaf can burn.
+But don't worry, the palm will quickly produce new leaves, which are perfectly resistant to direct sunlight.

 The chamaerops vulcano is very compact and decorative.